q-0q/joule-guide/joule-guide.md

 - High-ish execution barrier
 - Somewhat buggy in her current state

-This guide is written as of January 2025, season 0 of the open beta.
+This guide is written as of Season 0 of the Open Beta.

-Disclaimer: this guide contains a mix of factual knowledge as well as information gathered from my own experience playing and watching Joule.
-I am not the official Joule expert and there will likely parts of this guide you don't fully agree with.
-That's ok, I just love this game and I love playing Joule, and this guide came to be from a passion for my desire to learn and improve at the game.

 # Kit overview